cilium/cilium/Documentation/installation/k8s-install-migration.rst

 Depending on your Tigera Operator settings (for example if you use the ``interface`` or ``skipInterface`` options), you might want to adjust the parameters to ensure ``cilium_host`` is not considered.
 You can set ``firstFound`` to ``false`` and use ``kubernetes: NodeInternalIP`` instead, so Calico uses the node's internal IP as its main interface.

-We can Patch the Tigera Operator's configuration with:
+Patch the Tigera Operator's configuration with:

 .. code-block:: shell-session